Explorable Parity Automata: Explorability with countably many tokens

-We give a quick summary of the proof in this section.
-The full proof can be found in Section \ref{sec:detailed_om_hard}.
-The main idea will be to reduce the acceptance problem of a \PSPACE alternating Turing machine (ATM) to the $\omega$-explorability problem of some automaton that we build from the machine.
-This reduction is an adaptation of the one from \cite{Bertrand} showing \EXPTIME-hardness of the NFA population control problem (defined in \Cref{sec:blackbox}).

-The computation of an ATM can be seen as a game between two players, who respectively aim for acceptance and rejection of the input.
-These players influence the output by choosing the transitions when facing a non-deterministic choice, that can belong to either one of them.
+~ We provide here an intuitive overview of the proof; the full construction is given in Section~\ref{sec:detailed_om_hard}.
+The goal is to reduce the acceptance problem of a \PSPACE alternating Turing machine (ATM)~$\M$ to the $\omega$-explorability problem of a safety automaton~$\A$.
+The computation of an ATM can be viewed as a game between two players, $\exists$ and $\forall$, who respectively aim for acceptance and rejection of the input.
+Each state of the machine belongs to one of the players, who chooses the outgoing transition when in control of that state.
+The input is accepted by the ATM if $\exists$ has a winning strategy in this game.

-Let us first describe the automaton built in \cite{Bertrand}.
-In that reduction, the choices made by the ATM players are translated into choices for \agents and \controller.
-The automaton has two main blocks: one dedicated to keeping track of the machine's configuration, which we call \configblock, and another focusing on the simulation of the ATM choices, which we call \choicesblock.
-In \configblock, there is no non-determinism: the tokens move following the transitions of the machine given as input to the automaton.
-In \choicesblock, \agents can pick a transition by sending his token to the corresponding state, while \controller uses letters to indicate which transition of the ATM he wants to follow.

-The automaton constructed this way will basically read a sequence of runs of the ATM.
-At each run, some tokens must be sent into both blocks.
-Reaching an accepting state of a run lets \controller send some tokens from \choicesblock to his target state $\bot$.
-He can then restart with the remaining tokens until all are in the target state $\bot$.
-This process will ensure a win for \controller if he has a winning strategy in the ATM game.
-If he does not, then \agents can use a strategy ensuring rejection in the ATM game to avoid the configurations where he loses tokens, provided he starts with enough tokens.

-This equivalence between acceptance of the ATM and the automaton being a positive instance of the PCP provides the \EXPTIME-hardness of their problem.

-In our setup, getting rid of tokens one by one is not enough: \controller needs to be able to target a specific token and send it to the target state (which is now the rejecting state $\jail$) in one run.
-If he can do that, repeating the process for every token, without omitting any, ensures his win.
-If he cannot, then \agents has a strategy to pick a specific token and preserving it from $\jail$, and therefore wins.

-This is why we adapt our reduction to allow \controller to target a specific token, no matter where it chooses to go.
-To do so, we change the transitions so that winning a run additionally lets \controller send every token from \configblock into $\jail$.
-With that and the fact that he can already target a token in \choicesblock, we get a winning strategy for \controller when the ATM is accepting.

-If the ATM is rejecting, \controller is still able to send some tokens to $\jail$, but he no longer has that targeting ability, which is how \agents is able to build a strategy preserving a specific token to win.
-To ensure the sustainability of this method, \agents needs to keep $\omega$ additional tokens following his designated token, so that he always has $\omega$ tokens to spread into the gadgets every time a new run starts.

-Overall, we are able to compute in polynomial time from the ATM a safety automaton that is $\omega$-explorable if and only if the ATM rejects its input.
-Since acceptance of a polynomial space ATM is known to be \EXPTIME-hard, we obtain \Cref{thm:om-hard}.